 - Consider whether your needs might change during your lease – could you need a bigger wheelchair that will impact on the size of WAV you need?

 - Think about whether you might need additional seating in the future for extra passengers.

-Once you've found the WAV that's right for you, your WAV supplier will go through a Statement of responsibilities and suitability confirmation Will download a resource(PDF 36KB) form with you.
+Once you've found the WAV that's right for you, your WAV supplier will go through a Statement of responsibilities form Will download a resource(PDF 36KB) with you.
 This questionaire will check the WAV that you're considering, and the Motability Scheme, meets your needs now and for the duration of your lease.
 Your new WAV will be an important part of your life for years to come.